ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 2. Set the **Orchestration service** to **the Stable, Default version of {{site.data.keyword.openshiftshort}}**.
 3. Select your OCP entitlement.
 4. Under **Infrastructure** choose Classic or VPC
-  - For Openshift on VPC infrastructure, you are required to create a VPC and one subnet prior to creating the Kubernetes cluster.
+  - For {{site.data.keyword.openshiftshort}} on VPC infrastructure, you are required to create a VPC and one subnet prior to creating the Kubernetes cluster.
 You may follow the instructions provided under the [Creating a standard VPC Gen 2 compute cluster](https://{DomainName}/docs/openshift?topic=openshift-clusters#clusters_vpcg2).
     - In summary - create or inspect a desired VPC and insure that it contains
       - One subnet that can be used for this tutorial, take note of the subnet's zone and name
       - Public gateway attached to the subnet